- 0151 235 1200

 Students have the opportunity to visit UCAS conventions, open days and university fairs to help them make the right decision.
 Students also have the opportunity to take part in masterclasses, insight days and shadowing schemes provided by different universities, which will offer students an insight into their chosen course.

-We are proud to say that we continue our links with the prestigious Scholars Programme at The University of Liverpool with 25 of our students currently accepted on the scheme.
-We grow from strength to strength and this year we also continue with four new programmes for our students: the Teach First Futures programme, the Social Mobility Foundation programme, the Magdalene Outreach Residential and the Oxbridge programme which is providing academically-able students with the opportunity to raise their aspirations and achievement and help them attend the best university possible.
+We are proud to say that we continue our links with the prestigious Scholars Programme at The University of Liverpool with a number of our students currently accepted on the scheme.
+We grow from strength to strength and this year we also continue with: the Teach First Futures programme, the Social Mobility Foundation programme and the Oxbridge programme which is providing academically-able students with the opportunity to raise their aspirations and achievement and help them attend the best university possible.

 For more information click the link below: